 - Preheat oven to 350F degrees and place oven rack on center position.

-- In a small bowl, add all ingredients, changing quantities to your liking.
+- In a small bowl, add 1 cup pumpkin seeds 1 teaspoon oil, 2 drops sriracha, ½ teaspoon salt, ¼ teaspoon pepper, and 1 teaspoon turmeric, changing quantities to your liking.
 Note; the turmeric absorbs a lot of the oil after it's added.
 Also, I highly recommend not skipping the sriracha.
 It adds just the right bit of heat and is a good pairing with turmeric.